Yukihiro Miyamoto: Career

 After graduating from vocational school, he joined the anime industry in 2002 as a production manager and assistant director for Vega Entertainment on their adaptation of Leiji Matsumoto's Gun Frontier manga series.
 In 2003 and 2004, he debuted as an episode director and storyboard artist (respectively) with F-Zero: GP Legend, and started directing Vega's outsourced episodes for Madhouse at the time too.

 Around 2006, Miyamoto left Vega and went freelance due to the difficulties of the job.
 Shaft director Shin Oonuma was looking for an episode director for Negima!?
 (2006); and Miyamoto's acquaintance from vocational school who worked for Shaft, Zen Nagata, previously asked him to direct for the company.
 Despite the fact that he left Vega because of the tough work, he described Shaft as an even tougher company and was looking to leave following his work on the first season of Sayonara, Zetsubou-Sensei.
 Despite this, he stayed after receiving a scolding from a director at another company, and decided that he would rather stick around Shaft than potentially end up at an even tougher company.
 He studied under director Shin Oonuma for about a year and quickly became a prominent director alongside Akiyuki Shinbo, Oonuma, and Tatsuya Oishi.
 In 2008, Miyamoto was given the task of chief episode director for (Zoku) Sayonara, Zetsubou-Sensei working alongside assistant director Naoyuki Tatsuwa under Shinbo.
-Miyamoto brought on Gekidan Inu Curry, who were classmates of his and whom one of its members (Doroinu) was a close friend of his, to do one of the opening animations for the third season.
+Miyamoto brought on Gekidan Inu Curry, a two-member group consisting of animator 2shiorinu and his close friend from vocational school Doroinu, to do one of the opening animations for the third season.
 He described his role on the series as being like a "handyman" who did miscellaneous tasks like attending art meetings and dubbing sessions when Tatsuwa was unable to, and also was responsible for overseeing and directing some parts to all episodes, including various parts of the openings and endings.
 Tatsuwa also had Miyamoto check some of his work and issue revisions when possible.
 Partway through production, Miyamoto lost his house and had to move; and between that time, he stayed and slept at the Shaft office.